acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 | - `Feedback`                       | (turn-taking not initiated by the addressee)                   |
 | **EntRel**                         | (no relation other than coreference between utterance and anchor) |

-> **TODO**: add diagnostic markers, assert annotation preference, check preferential order

 ## A.6 Individual Relations

 When annotating discourse relations, choose the most specific relation possible.

 ### `ADVERSATORY`